AureliusOctavion/PythonSmallProjects/README.md

 # PythonProjects

-A compilations of a series of python projects I did for fun
+A series of small python projects to practice python programming and note down key concepts in a porject-based learning style.